 The saddest part of this paradox is that heroic sales leaders themselves crash and burn under the unbearable weight of having to carry the entire organization on their shoulders.
 If you’re the only one who can drive a car in a cross country road trip, ultimately you’ll fall asleep at the wheel as perfectly rested passengers look on in horror.

 What do you do if you’ve been a heroic sales leader?
 What do you do if you genuinely possess extraordinary gifts and abilities?

 Here’s some quick advice.
 First, change your mental model of sales leadership.
 Successful sales leadership is not defined by the heroic actions you take to the cheers and applause of others.
 Successful sales leadership is defined by expanding the capacity of the sales organization you serve.

 And, here’s where the rub comes, that capacity needs to exist apart from your personal presence.
 The test of leadership with my son when he was a teenager was not how he treated his mother sitting next to me at the dinner table, but how he treated his mother when I was away on a business trip.

 Leadership is what happens when you’re not there.
 What happens when you’re not at the dinner table?

 Secondly, having changed your metal model of sales leadership, use your gifts and abilities to build organizational capacity.
 Make getting things done through others, as opposed to doing so many, many things yourself, the highest priority of your professional career.
 Less is more here.
 Don’t drink from the intoxicating elixir of public praise and applause.
 Do the hard work of duplicating yourself in others, work that takes place mostly in private.

 Finally, don’t use leadership to fulfill your ego needs.

-Get your ego needs met through faith, family, and friends, and give your people what they need to succeed long term: an army of capable leaders on mission executing with excellence the processes that ensure success.
+Get your ego needs met through faith, family, and friends, and give your company what it needs to succeed long term: an army of sales professionals executing with excellence the practices that ensure success.